-The Summer Reading Program encourages all students in the 2012 class to create a small-scale artwork inspired by the graphic novel format used in Josh Neufeld’s book, A.D.
-New Orleans After the Deluge and an image from “Telling Their Stories: The Lingering Legacy of the Hurricane Katrina,” a photo exhibit featured in the Tower Fine Art Gallery.
-Submissions will be displayed in a fall semester exhibition in the Drake Memorial Library.
-One artwork will be selected as “The Best of Show” by faculty from the Department of Art and Library Staff.
-The winner will be invited to have dinner with the author on Thursday, September 27, 2012 and will be awarded a $100 gift certificate to Barnes and Noble bookstore.
+The Summer Reading Program encourages fall 2013 incoming students to tap into their creative side by making a small-scale artwork inspired by John Wood’s book, Creating Room to Read.
+Submissions will be displayed in a fall semester exhibition in the Drake Memorial Library and one artwork will be selected as “The Best of Show.”
+The winner will be invited to have dinner with the author on Tuesday, September 10, 2013 and will be awarded a $100 gift certificate to Barnes and Noble bookstore.

 Wood’s writing style conjures up rich visual imagery in the mind of the reader.
 He includes numerous descriptive passages throughout Creating Room to Read that illustrate his many experiences and efforts to achieve global literacy for all children.
 One might consider artworks based on concepts such as libraries without books, a trek to a mountain village to celebrate the opening of a new library, or rebuilding schools in Sri Lanka after a disastrous tsunami, to name just a few.
 Select any passage from the book that resonates with you and create a work of art based on your excerpt.
 The work of art may be a visual illustration, an interpretation, or an abstraction of the ideas contained within your selection.

 Two-dimensional image making techniques: drawing, painting, collage, digital art, doodling, etc.

 Three-dimensional object making techniques: mixed-media, sculpture, diorama, etc.

 *Create a small-scale artwork (approximately 10-12 inches) using materials of your choice.